 I'm an Assistant Professor in the Department of Computer Science at Stony Brook University.
 I direct the RiS3 Lab (Research in Software and Systems Security).
 I earned my Ph.D. in Computer Science from Georgia Tech.

 My research aims at securing software and systems.
 Recently I've been pursuing this goal in the context of smartphones and the Web.
 My work frequently intersects with other computer science fields outside of security, including operating systems, program analysis, and software engineering.
 I enjoy building practical systems to solve challenging security problems.

 To prospective students: I'm always looking for students who share my academic interests and have a solid background in computer security and/or systems.
 If you are the one, I look forward to hearing from you!

-I'll serve on the Program Committee of Mobile Security Technology (MOST'14).
-Please consider submitting your work.
+I'll chair the program committee of Mobile Security Technologies (MoST) 2016, please consider submitting your work.

 NSF will fund our research on user tracking techniques for mobile platforms.